SvenMuth/Chip8Interpreter/README.md

-# Chip 8 Interpreter in C++
+# Chip8 Interpreter in C++
-A Chip 8 Interpreter running in the terminal.
+A Chip8 Interpreter running in the terminal.
 Works only on Linux!
 Works best in the standard terminal.
 In an IDE some function may not work.

 ## Usage